Systemic Candida Symptoms and Yeast Infection Symptoms

 Yeast infection symptoms and systemic candida symptoms have been an area of confusion by many people and health providers.

-Since many systemic candida symptoms are very similar to other medical conditions, there are a lot of misses.
+Since many systemic candida infection symptoms are very similar to other medical conditions, there are a lot of misses.
 Furthermore, candida symptoms can appear anywhere in the body: from digestion issues such as constipation, diarrhea, or bloating, to oral thrush, chronic fatigue, headache, brain fog, pain, fever, skin & nails fungal infections, jock itch, vaginal yeast infections, itching, burning and many others.

 The Problem with Candida & Yeast Infection SymptomsHere is the problem: with so much confusion, there are many cases of candida and yeast infection symptoms that are treated individually by medication which can make the yeast infection worse.
 When the source of the problem (systemic candida overgrowth also known as systemic candidiasis) is not fully addressed, it is common to see the symptoms of yeast infection and candida coming back.
 Unfortunately, even when the candida and yeast issue is identified correctly, the candida and yeast infection treatment, or even the candida diet have also been an area of confusion by many health providers.